 The federal agency, based in Washington, D.C., regulating a variety of trade practices, including the franchise industry.

-FDD is an acronym for Franchise Disclosure Document.
-It’s the legal document required by the FTC (Federal Trade Commission) of every franchise company.
+FTC (Federal Trade Commission) of every franchise company.
 Its objective is to provide potential franchisees with sufficient data about the company and the opportunity to enable them to make an informed decision.

 “A franchise is a grant by the franchisor to the franchisee, entitling the latter to the use of a complete business package containing all the elements necessary to establish a previously untrained person in the franchised business, to enable him or her to run it on an ongoing basis, according to guidelines supplied, efficiently and profitably”.
-How to Franchise Your Business, FASA

 The franchisees are the people who choose to invest in a franchise to become business owners.
 They enter a business relationship with a franchising company that gives them the right to run the business using the trademark and trading system.